nelson-lang/nelson-gitbook/markdown/en/elementary_functions/isequalto.md

 ## Description

-<b>isequalto</b>returns true if x1 and x2 are the same type, same size and same values; otherwise, it returns false.
+        isequalto returns true if x1 and x2 are the same type, same size and same values; otherwise, it returns false.

 ## Example